-Resolution Type of shares Total dividends paid (Million yen) Dividend per share (Yen) Record date Effective date Annual General Shareholders' Meeting on June 29, 2022 Ordinary shares 7,357 20.00 March 31, 2022 June 30, 2022 Meeting of the Board of Directors on November 10, 2022 Ordinary shares 7,184 20.00 September 30, 2022 December 1, 2022
+Resolution Type of shares Total dividends paid (Million yen) Dividend per share (Yen) Record date Effective date Annual General Shareholders' Meeting on June 29, 2021 Ordinary shares 3,678 10.00 March 31, 2021 June 30, 2021 Meeting of the Board of Directors on November 4, 2021 Ordinary shares 7,356 20.00 September 30, 2021 December 1, 2021

-Notes: The amount of dividends resolved at the general meeting of shareholders held on June 29, 2022 included the dividends for the shares held by the Executive Compensation BIP Trust of 12 million yen.
+Notes: 1.
+The amount of dividends resolved at the general meeting of shareholders held on June 29, 2021 included the dividends for the shares held by the Executive Compensation BIP Trust of 6 million yen.

-(2) Dividends of which the record date is attributable to the current fiscal year but to be effective in the following fiscal year
+- The amount of dividends resolved at the Board of Directors' meeting held on November 4, 2021 included the dividends for the shares held by the Executive Compensation BIP Trust of 12 million yen. - (2) Dividends of which the record date is attributable to the current fiscal year but to be effective in the following fiscal year

-The Company plans to resolve the following dividend at the Annual General Shareholders' Meeting which will be held on June 29, 2023.
+The Company plans to resolve the following dividend at the Annual General Shareholders' Meeting which will be held on June 29, 2022.

-Resolution Type of shares Total dividends paid (Million yen) Resource of dividends Dividend per share (Yen) Record date Effective date Annual General Shareholders' Meeting on June 29, 2023 Ordinary shares 8,654 Retained earnings 25.00 March 31, 2023 June 30, 2023
+Resolution Type of shares Total dividends paid (Million yen) Resource of dividends Dividend per share (Yen) Record date Effective date Annual General Shareholders' Meeting on June 29, 2022 Ordinary shares 7,357 Retained earnings 20.00 March 31, 2022 June 30, 2022